visipedia/visipedia/datasets.md

 ### SSW60
-Sapsucker Woods 60 (SSW60), a dataset for advancing research on audiovisual fine-grained categorization.
+Sapsucker Woods 60 (SSW60) is a dataset for advancing research on audiovisual fine-grained categorization.
 It covers 60 species of birds that all occur in a specific geographic location: Sapsucker Woods, Ithaca, NY.
-It is comprised of images from existing datasets, along with expert curated audio and video data.
+It is comprised of images from existing datasets, along with new expert curated audio and video data.
 [[URL]](https://github.com/visipedia/ssw60)
 [[Paper]](https://arxiv.org/pdf/2207.10664.pdf)